keep-community/tbtcswaps/README.md

 ----

+## Appendix
+### Protocol for send-only wallets
-^[1] It may be possible to support these wallets by making them send ETH to an empty address, in which a contract will be directly deployed with those same funds.
+It may be possible to support these wallets by making them send ETH to an empty address, in which a contract will be directly deployed with those same funds.
 This protocol would follow the following steps:
 1. Generate the code of a smart contract that implements submarine swaps
 2. Hash that code to obtain an address, which would be provided to the user
 3. User would send funds to that address